galicians/twoNodeServers/README.md

-## Two web servers to help with mechanics of node
+## Two web servers to help with the mechanics of node asynchronous event loop model

-This is just a starting point(sandbox) that can be used to ilustrate the following concepts in node:
+#This is just a starting point(sandbox) that can be used to ilustrate the following concepts in node:

  - asynchronous calls and the event loop
  - reading and writing the response and request objects